 14.2 Garbage should be consolidated whenever there is down time during a shift.

-14.3 At all times medics will maintain a clean and sterile appearance within Replenish.
+14.3 At all times providers will maintain a clean and sterile appearance within Replenish.

-14.4 All medical waste should be disposed of in red bag location or in medical waste containers.
+14.4 All medical waste should be disposed of in medical waste containers.

 14.5 Sharps containers should never reach more than two-thirds of capacity.
-Once this level has been reached the sharps containers should be closed, sealed and placed in medical waste / red bag containers.
+Once this level has been reached the sharps containers notify CMO or Britt.

 Policy 15.0 Charting